 Loved Ones FirstMost Blue Zone folk keep their relatives nearby or in the home.
 They also commit to life-partners.
 This adds many years to their life expectancy.

 Right TribeThe Okinawans are born into a Moai, a social support group that is more like a group of lifelong friends than a predestined social circle.

 The success of this diet is marked by something very basic: lifestyle.
 It isn't just a diet.
-It's a longevity powerhouse of a diet that is proven not through anecdotal evidence, but through the traditions of five communities that eat in this way.
+It's a longevity powerhouse of a lifestyle that is proven not through anecdotal evidence, but through the traditions of five communities that live this way.
 The locations of the longest living people in the world were discovered by Dan Buettner who is an American National Geographic Fellow and New York Times-bestselling author.
-The Blue Zones diet is a distillation of 150 dietary surveys of people who live in these five locations:
+The Blue Zones diet is a distillation of 150 surveys of people who live in these five locations:

 - Ikaria, Greece

 - Loma Linda, California

 People live longer, happier and healthier lives in the Blue Zones.
 This means 90 to 100 active years practically free of the dizzying array of debilitating physical and mental conditions often caused by aging.